myusefulrepo/Tips/Tips - How to use get-WinEvent efficiently.md

 }
 $Output
 ````
-$Output is a object, then the structure is not broken if i want to export in a .csv file.
+$Output is an object, then the structure is not broken if i want to export later in a .csv file.

 ````powershell
 $Output.GetType()